Registration for CONFIRM '21 Confirmation retreats is open!

 A. FCF has an intentionally distinct design for the leadership, content, style and schedule of its confirmation weekends.
-First, the Confirm'20 retreats are events for United Methodists so our team is made up of United Methodist ministers, UM Christian educators, and UM resources with years of experience and credentials in the UM church.
-Each of our up-front people have over 30 years of leadership in large and small group process, as communicators, worship leaders, teachers and artists.
+First, the Confirm'21 retreats are events for United Methodists so our team is made up of United Methodist pastors, UM worship leaders, youth ministry practitioners, and developers of UM Confirmation resources with years of experience and credentials in the UM church.
+Each of our up-front people have years of leadership in large and small group process, as communicators, worship leaders, teachers and artists.
 Second, we design our events to engage both the young people and the adults that accompany them and we in turn require and expect full participation and respectful behavior by every participant.
 Third, we make the "stole-making" track a part of each large group session, Friday night through Sunday morning.
-This experience, adapted and redesigned by Chris Hughes, continues to be held in high regard by those who have been in confirmation events led by Chris, Gloria, Ed and Kathleen through the years.
-Finally, the size of each FCF Confirm'20 weekend is limited to 180 participants.
+This experience, adapted from one developed by David Stone and redesigned by Chris Hughes, continues to be held in high regard by those who have been in FCF confirmation events.
+Finally, the size of each FCF Confirm'20 weekend is limited to 175 participants.
 In our experience, when confirmation weekends are larger than this, the content is compromised and the attention span and participation, in other words the quality of the weekend, is compromised.

-Q. What is the cost of a Confirm'20 weekend?
+Q. What is the cost of a Confirm'21 weekend?

 A. A deposit of $75 per participant (confirmands and adults) is required to register.
 Then there are different food and lodging plans and packages.
-The balance (for food and lodging) is charged by Lake Junaluska Assembly if you stay on campus.
-If you stay off campus (secure your own food and lodging), a $10 per person "commuter fee" will be added to your deposit.
+You must make your own housing arrangements, either through Lake Junaluska Reservations at 800-222-4930, or by making other arrangements.
+Food and lodging arrangements made Lake Junaluska Assembly will be payable TO LAKE JUNALUSKA.
+If you stay off campus (secure your own food and lodging), a $10 per person "commuter fee" (which Junaluska bills FCF for) will be added to your deposit.